Table of contents

 1. Install Upscope and test your first screen share

-The simple and default way to install Upscope and try your first screen share is:
+The simple way to install Upscope and try your first screen share is:

 You can also begin a browser to browser audio call by clicking the green phone button on the bottom right.
 You can start audio calls with users but only after a screen sharing session has begun.